-Negina is an articling student in the firm’s Vancouver office.
+Negina is an associate lawyer based out of the firm’s Vancouver office.

-Negina returns to MLT Aikins after summering at the firm in 2019.
+Negina completed her articles in 2021 after summering at the firm in 2019.
 She obtained her juris doctor from the Peter A. Allard School of Law at the University of British Columbia.

 As a law student, Negina worked as an external relations co-ordinator at the law school and as a review officer intern at WorkSafeBC, where she gained extensive experience in applying law and policy to render fair decisions in disputes and appeals.
 Negina was also actively involved within her law school community where she served in a number of volunteer positions including, vice president academic of the Allard Law Students’ Association, director of communications of the Allard Law Women’s Caucus Executive, and as a presenter in the Legal Education Outreach Program.